Be inspired by Sharon's stories in Elephant Dawn, The Elephants and I and Battle for the President's Elephants.

 'The Presidential Elephant Conservation Project' page on Facebook is still accessible.

-www.facebook.com/PresidentialElephantsZim - to read about Sharon's past work.
+Click on this link - www.facebook.com/PresidentialElephantsZim - to read about Sharon's past work.

 Released April 2012